Skip to content

 Montaigne's Essays

-Not the full text of the Essays but a way in: who Montaigne was, which of the 107 chapters are worth reading first, and a handful of his own sentences chosen to make you want the rest.
-A companion piece for readers who know they should have read Montaigne and haven’t.
+Not the full text of the Essays but a way in: who Montaigne was, which of the 107 chapters to read first, and a handful of his own sentences chosen to make you want the rest.

 Philosophy Public domain Writing